Softvision-PatriciuPop/IDGEN/README.md

 - Avoid performing any actions while the script is running, as it might interfere with ID generation due to the nature of having to use a Firefox browser console.
 - Make sure the Experiment you are targeting is either Live or in Preview and that it has reached the appropriate Remote Settings collection.
 - For the preview collections, the script automatically changes the Nimbus collection preferences to ```nimbus-preview```
+- The script only works with Desktop experiments, for mobile experiments please use nimbus-cli.